-For the money, the Valve Steam Deck is hugely impressive, and its sold-out status is a testament to its popularity.
+For the money, the Valve Steam Deck is hugely impressive.
 Where gamers want a straightforward means of enjoying a PC-quality experience on the go, it’s tough to beat.
 Yet, where outright performance and broader usability are crucial, there’s no arguing with more powerful gaming laptops.

-However, there is another potential option, too, with recently announced Steam support for Chromebooks
+There is another potential option, too, with Steam support for Chromebooks

 .
 The lightweight $649 Google Pixelbook Go

 represents a third, slightly left-of-field choice.
 Its Intel Core i5 processor, 128GB SSD, 8GB of RAM, and 13.3-inch 1080p display could be the perfect way to run many of today’s top-rated titles from gamers’ Steam libraries.

 Whatever buyers decide, pairing your device with an extended warranty is essential.
 Upsie offers various extended laptop warranty packages